thequinn/WebDev2_CS/README.md

 # Web_Dev_2

-My learning to adv JS and ES6 for React.
+My learning to JavaScript ES6 for React.